Annikki Paasikivi

 Annikki Paasikivi (1898–1950) was a Finnish architect.
 She was the daughter of Juho Kusti Paasikivi (the seventh president of Finland) and his wife Anna Matilda Forsman.
 Annikki was the oldest of their four children.

 A scholarship fund at Aalto University is named for her.
 For a time she did a "woman's hour" on Finnish radio.
 Her two brothers died in World War II from injuries they had received.

 In literature

-Bengali writer Syed Mujtaba Ali mentions a chapter about her in his book Panchatantra that she knew many languages and was eloquent.
+Bengali writer Syed Mujtaba Ali mentions a chapter about her in his book Panchatantra that she knew many languages, possessed a skill for radios and was eloquent.